doldecomp/melee/GETTING_STARTED.md

 }
 ```

-and it’s corresponding PowerPC assembly:
+and its corresponding PowerPC assembly:

 ```asm
 .global ftMewtwo_SpecialHi_CreateGFX